elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/explain-the-role-of-the-native-title-act-in-the-legal-framework-for-aboriginal-land-rights.md

 url: /learn/history-of-the-world/questions/explain-the-role-of-the-native-title-act-in-the-legal-framework-for-aboriginal-land-rights
 score: 9.5
 related_article1:
-    id: 169028
+    id: 169027
-    title: Discuss the impact of modern-day challenges on the cultural identity of Aboriginal people.
+    title: >-
+        Explain the role of native title recognition in resolving land disputes between Aboriginal communities and settlers.
     subject: History of the World
-    url: /learn/history-of-the-world/questions/discuss-the-impact-of-modernday-challenges-on-the-cultural-identity-of-aboriginal-people
+    url: /learn/history-of-the-world/questions/explain-the-role-of-native-title-recognition-in-resolving-land-disputes-between-aboriginal-communities-and-settlers
 related_article2:
-    id: 169024
+    id: 169026
-    title: What were the main challenges faced in the memorialization of Aboriginal resistance during the colonial period?
+    title: >-
+        How did punitive expeditions contribute to the conflict between settlers and Aboriginal people during colonial history?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-main-challenges-faced-in-the-memorialization-of-aboriginal-resistance-during-the-colonial-period
+    url: /learn/history-of-the-world/questions/how-did-punitive-expeditions-contribute-to-the-conflict-between-settlers-and-aboriginal-people-during-colonial-history
 related_article3:
-    id: 169026
+    id: 169030
-    title: How did punitive expeditions contribute to the conflict between settlers and Aboriginal people during colonial history?
+    title: >-
+        What were the key government policies that led to the Stolen Generations, and how have they been addressed in historical context?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-punitive-expeditions-contribute-to-the-conflict-between-settlers-and-aboriginal-people-during-colonial-history
+    url: /learn/history-of-the-world/questions/what-were-the-key-government-policies-that-led-to-the-stolen-generations-and-how-have-they-been-addressed-in-historical-context
 related_article4:
     id: 169024
+    title: >-
-    title: What were the main challenges faced in the memorialization of Aboriginal resistance during the colonial period?
+        What were the main challenges faced in the memorialization of Aboriginal resistance during the colonial period?
     subject: History of the World
     url: /learn/history-of-the-world/questions/what-were-the-main-challenges-faced-in-the-memorialization-of-aboriginal-resistance-during-the-colonial-period
 related_article5:
-    id: 169036
+    id: 169033
-    title: What are the main challenges faced in the preservation of Aboriginal heritage sites?
+    title: >-
+        How do oral histories contribute to the understanding of Aboriginal perspectives on historical narratives?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-are-the-main-challenges-faced-in-the-preservation-of-aboriginal-heritage-sites
+    url: /learn/history-of-the-world/questions/how-do-oral-histories-contribute-to-the-understanding-of-aboriginal-perspectives-on-historical-narratives
 ---

 &nbsp;